ColumbiaDVMM/Heated_Up_Softmax_Embedding/README.md

 <img src="./fig/gradient.png" width="500">

 ## Heated-Up Feature
 At the begining of the training, we need intermediate 𝛼 to assign large gradient to incorrect sample and medium gradient to boundary sample.
 If 𝛼 is too large (red dash line to the right hand side), boundary sample may not get enough gradient to update, the feature will be not compact.
-If 𝛼 is too small (red dash line to the right hand side), all samples will have similar gradient, training may not be effective (no "hard mining").
+If 𝛼 is too small (red dash line to the left hand side, close to 0), all samples will have similar gradient, training may not be effective (no "hard mining").

 <img src="./fig/Intermediate.png" width="500">